regisely/regisely.github.io/_drafts/2016-01-13-macrodata.md

 ## 20:     AUS 2009 41170.04      2.5
 ~~~

 The **`xtstopanel()`** function returns a data.table object.
-If you are no familiar to the [data.table](https://cran.r-project.org/web/packages/data.table/index.html) package in R, take a look at this [vignette](https://cran.r-project.org/web/packages/data.table/vignettes/datatable-intro.pdf).
+If you are not familiar to the [data.table](https://cran.r-project.org/web/packages/data.table/index.html) package in R, take a look at this [vignette](https://cran.r-project.org/web/packages/data.table/vignettes/datatable-intro.pdf).

 When running the **`xtstopanel()`** function, the following warning message may appear in your console: